Average But Inspired

 I still have one of the radiators in my living room left to paint, but I’ll get that done in the next month or so.
 I wanted to make sure this method actually worked before I tackled both of the yellow beasts at once!

 Although I planned to spray paint that second radiator last fall, I didn’t get around to it before we turned the heat back on.
-It all worked out in the end, however, because HomeRight came out with a brand new version of the Finish Max Sprayer, the HomeRight Finish Max Extra Fine Finish Sprayer, which has a few more features that made radiator painting even easier!
+It all worked out in the end, however, because HomeRight came out with a new version of the Finish Max Sprayer, the HomeRight Super Finish Max Sprayer, which has a few more features that made radiator painting even easier than when I originally wrote this post!

 I took my yellow radiator from this . . .